wp-plugins/robo-gallery/readme.txt

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

-= How to change amount of images loading on gallery page? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= How to enable lazy load in gallery options? =

-In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = How to change color of the gallery interface elements? =